zephraph/lost.pet/README.md

 # Lost Pet Project

-The goal of this project is to aid people in finding their lost pet projects in a sustainable way.
+The aim of this project is to help people find their lost pets.

 ## Principles